 A licence is temporary and valid for six months, and is renewable for further periods of six months.
 The licence is a printed document and specifies any conditions attached to it.
 A licence is issued to an individual who is in attendance at the premise, rather than to a premise, partnership or company.
 It is not transferable to another person.

 The application fee for tables and chairs is £122 for up to six months.
-For shop front projection displays or a board the fee is £77 for up to six months.
+For shop front projection displays or a board the fee is £13.50 for six months.
 The use of the footway is additionally charged at £1 per square metre per day.

 The charge has to be paid at least four weeks in advance, but can also be paid for up to six months in advance.
 The licence will lapse immediately if the charge is not paid.
 The charge is not refundable irrespective of whether a licence is surrendered or withdrawn.